The New, Net Zero Wilde Lake Middle School

 Net Zero Construction

 To be net zero, the Wilde Lake Middle School building’s architectural design is highly efficient considering building orientation, mass and scale.
-The building will be powered by solar energy, the mechanical system will be a highly efficient geothermal system with reduced HVAC usage, and the electric lighting with be controlled by usage and responsive to daylight.
-Training will help school-based staff make the most of the energy efficient design.
+The building is powered by solar energy, the mechanical system is a highly efficient geothermal system with reduced HVAC usage, and the electric lighting is controlled by usage and responsive to daylight.
+School-based staff are trained to make the most of the energy efficient design.

-HCPSS is working toward earning a U.S. Green Building Council LEED “Gold” designation for the new Wilde Lake Middle School building.
-The school system has already earned a LEED “Gold” designation for Ducketts Lane Elementary School.
+The new Wilde Lake Middle School building is the first HCPSS school to earn a U.S. Green Building Council LEED “Platinum” designation.
+The school system has already earned LEED “Gold” designations for Atholton High School and Ducketts Lane Elementary School.